TheShadowScott/basicmodbot/README.md

 ```

 ## Settings.xml
 Given the type checking nature of XML schema files, I decided using using an XML file for settings would be more fitting for this bot than a `.env` file.
-The full schema can be found in [Settings.xsd](./ModBot/Settings.xsd). _(The Settings.xml is not present in this repo given it's customisable and private nature.
+The full schema can be found in [Settings.xsd](./ModBot/Settings.xsd). _(The Settings.xml is not present in this repo given its customisable and private nature.
 An example is provided below.)_

 ### Example Settings.xml